ngallo/pic-model/draft/0.1/pic-model.md

 The **Executor-First Paradigm** asserts that identity is not an attribute embedded in static credentials or artifacts, but an **emergent property of the execution state** and its **verifiable causal origin**.

-The **Provenance Identity Continuity (PIC) Model** defines the invariants that identity **MUST** satisfy across the entire **causal chain of execution**, addressing structural limitations of artifact-centric security models.
+The **Provenance Identity Continuity (PIC) Model** defines the invariants that identity **MUST** satisfy across an entire **multi-hop causal execution**, replacing artifact possession with **execution provenance** as the continuity anchor.

-Because identity is emergent, identity continuity **MUST NOT** depend on artifact inheritance or static credential possession.
-Each hop within a distributed execution **SHALL** be treated as part of a **verifiable distributed transaction**.
+Each hop **MUST** be treated as part of a **verifiable distributed transaction**.
-This transaction does not merely expose identity; it **binds the identity to the causal execution**, preventing detachment, impersonation, and artifact-based replay.
+This transaction binds the executor to its causal predecessor, preventing detachment, impersonation, replay, and token inheritance failures that plague artifact-centric approaches.

-Within this transactional continuity, **capabilities, scopes, and other authorization parameters MAY traverse the system without directly exposing identity**.
+Because continuity derives from provenance, the model supports both **identity-centric flows** and **anonymous capability-based flows**.
+Anonymous capability flows are **inherently safer** in multi-hop environments: they eliminate identity leakage, prevent impersonation via transferable credentials, and reduce cross-domain replay vectors — while maintaining full causal verifiability.

-The model therefore supports both **identity-centric flows** and **anonymity-preserving flows**, provided that continuity **MUST** remain cryptographically tied to the actor that originated the execution and to the **causal chain they create**.
+Capabilities, scopes, or rights **MAY** traverse the system **without exposing identity**, provided they remain cryptographically tied to the same causal chain and to the actor who originated it.

-The model introduces the **Structural Impossibility Claim (NO-GO Result)**, asserting that artifact-based delegation **CANNOT** guarantee identity continuity in distributed systems.
+The model introduces the **Structural Impossibility Claim (NO-GO Result)**:
+artifact-based delegation **CANNOT** guarantee identity continuity in distributed systems.

-This claim is **structural**, not mathematical.
-Formal treatment is deferred to future work.
+This claim is structural, not mathematical; formal treatment is deferred to future work.

 ---

+## **0. Causal Continuity: The Transaction Is the Identity**

+Causality in PIC **is not a credential**.
+It is not a token, signature, DID, or certificate.

+> **Causality is the distributed transaction itself.**

+A PIC transaction carries a verifiable fact:

+- **an identity**, or
+- **a capability**, or
+- **both**, or
+- **another contextual attribute**.

+What the transaction carries is determined at creation time.
+It becomes the initial causal state.

+At each hop, the transaction MAY reduce disclosure scope
+(e.g., drop identity while retaining capability),
+but it **MUST NOT introduce external identity** or import new credentials.

+> **Information MAY decrease across hops.
+> Information MUST NOT increase.**

+The state that is propagated is the only one that exists.
+If causal continuity is not propagated:

+> **The transaction is dead.**

+There are no retries, refresh tokens, or secondary inheritance.

+Provenance continuity is therefore a structural invariant:

+- identity is optional,
+- capability is optional,
+- **the transaction is mandatory**.

+**The system trusts the causal chain, not its artifacts.**

+---

 ## **1. Introduction**

 Distributed execution systems are inherently **multi-hop**.
-Delegation patterns—whether implemented cryptographically or via physical artifacts—**always** involve at least two entities:
+Delegation patterns — whether implemented cryptographically or via physical artifacts — **always** involve at least two entities:

 - **Delegator** — the origin of authority (e.g., signer)
 - **Delegate** — the executing agent who proves identity

-In the simplest paper-based delegation model, the artifact **ceases to be meaningful** once the delegate is removed.
+In the simplest paper-based model, the artifact **ceases to be meaningful** once the delegate is removed.
 Any party acquiring the artifact can impersonate the original delegate, nullifying its intrinsic security value.

 Therefore:

 > **Delegator and delegate identity MUST be validated as independent inputs.**

-Any mechanism that collapses identity into a single artifact (e.g., certificates, bearer tokens, static credentials) introduces additional complexity and attack surface, resulting in **weaker security guarantees**.
+Any mechanism that collapses identity into a single artifact
+(e.g., certificates, bearer tokens, static credentials)
+adds attack surface and reduces continuity guarantees.

 ---